Dividing whole numbers

 3 × 4 = 12, so 3 is contained into 12 four times.

 Finally, we put the 4 above the 6.

-The same division can be done faster if you can find out how many times 3 is contained into 45.
-45 contains 3, 15 times.
-Then, you can finish the problem in 4 steps
+Notice that the same division can be done faster if you can find out how many times 3 is contained into 46.
+46 contains 3 fifteen times.
+Then, you can finish the problem in 4 steps as shown below: